ology/MIDI-Perl-HOWTO/README.md

-# MIDI-Perl-HOWTO
+# MIDI-Perl HOWTO
-How to create MIDI with Perl
+How to create MIDI with Perl!